arifariofficial/TodoApp/README.md

 - Go to the applicaiton.properties in resource folder.
 Put you own database name and password.<br>
 <br>
 #Bonous<br>
-To test the backends from postman i have includend a file called Postman_collection.json, simple include it to your postman and test it
+To test the backends from postman i have includend a file called Postman_collection.json, simply include it to your postman and test it